 Below is a chart of median home prices over the past 10 years.
 Prices began accelerating in March of 2020 and appear to have tapered recently.

-The behavior of the stock market, despite the inflation, worries have been remarkably strong.
-Most of the concern is that inflation would cause interest rates to rise, this would give investors an alternative, and that the higher interest rates would cut into company earnings.
-The bond market, which is impacted more directly by inflation, has not panicked.
-Financial markets, although nervous.
-And maybe even keeping one finger on the “sell” trigger may be taking the Fed at its word.
+The behavior of the stock market, despite the inflation worries, has been remarkably strong.
+Most of the concern is that inflation would cause interest rates to rise, higher rates on bonds would give investors an alternative, and at the same time, higher interest rates paid would cut into company earnings.
+The bond market, which is impacted more directly by inflation, has not been panicking.
+Financial markets, although nervous and maybe even keeping one finger on the “sell” trigger may be taking the Fed at its word.
 Fed Chairman Powell has said, “An episode of one-time price increases as the economy reopens, is not likely to lead to persistently higher year-over-year inflation into the future.”

 Managing Editor, Channelchek